-What also must come into the equation is the neurosis associated with healthy living that some exhibit.
+What also must come into the equation is a mental illness associated with supposed healthy living that some exhibit.
 It's known as orthorexia; are we beginning to display the symptoms of health nut neurosis?
-Or is it just that we don't want to be sickly and practise prevention rather than be faced with the horrific side effects of cancer treatment, not to mention the cost?
+Or is it just that we don't want to be sickly and practise prevention rather than be faced with the horrific side effects of cancer treatment, or diabetes, not to mention the cost?

 It's a fine line, and putting our heads in the sand, ostrich like, will not do.

 Unprocessed raw honey is my choice of sweetener.
 Surprisingly it doesn't have a high glycemic index in part because of the protein and fat in the hugely beneficial pollen when only lightly filtered.
 The stuff you buy in the supermarket generally is highly processed and of questionable value.